kataya1/Pinterest/README.md

 - A typical profile for a user + (bio, website-link
 - A user has pins it’s like saved posts
 - A user may have one or more board/s
+- The user can make one or more comments on Pins and one or many replies on comments
+- A user has History of pins he seen
+- The user has a conversation chat with many users
+- The user can react on pins and on comments of that pins
 - the user has a topic list. it's categories of the topics he's interested in
   - The topic list is what use to display the posts in home for the user
   - The topic list if updated based on the user pins